What is an assumable mortgage and how does it work?

 Follow the steps below to start the process of assuming a mortgage loan:

-1. Find a property you want to purchase and verify the mortgage loan attached to the home is assumable.
+1. Find a property you want to purchase and verify that the mortgage loan attached to the home is assumable.

 2. Make sure your credit score and debt-to-income ratio (DTI) meet the minimum requirements for this type of real estate transaction.

 3. Compile all necessary documentation to process the loan.
-This includes employment history, explanations of income for each loan applicant, and asset verification for a down payment.
+This includes employment history, explanations of income for each loan applicant and asset verification for a down payment.

 4. Fill out and submit an application to obtain an assumable mortgage.

-5. During the closing process, pay closing costs and fill out additional paperwork as required by the lender.
+During the closing process, pay closing costs and fill out additional paperwork as required by the lender.

-The cost to assume a mortgage loan will vary with the investor in the mortgage as well as the policies of the lender approving the assumption.
+The cost to assume a mortgage loan will vary with the investor in the mortgage, as well as the policies of the lender approving the assumption.
 Fees typically associated with the assumption are based on either a percentage of the unpaid principal balance or a flat amount.
 Assumption fees may be limited by state law, so check the regulations in your area.

 Those assuming VA loans will have to pay the VA funding fee in most cases.
 That fee is 0.5% of the remaining mortgage balance for assumptions.
 You’re exempt from paying the funding fee if: